 What if I Need Assistance?

-- The driver will assist you on/off and help secure seat belts (if needed).
+- The driver will open/close van door, and assist you on/off (if needed) and help secure seat belts (if needed).

 - The driver must secure packages, boxes, bags, walkers, canes, wheelchairs, etc.